 So if you don’t mind the colossal size, love the S-Pen, don’t own the Galaxy Note 10 Plus, and are willing to part ways with at least $1,299, the Note 20 Ultra is worth getting.
 But if the S-Pen isn’t a priority and you want to save some money, there are plenty of better alternatives out there.
 These include the cheaper Galaxy S20 Plus, OnePlus 8 Pro, and even the LG V60 ThinQ.
 There are several other options available as well, which we take a closer look at in the Alternatives section.

 We’re not as enthused about the Note 20.
 Samsung says it wants to offer the Note experience to those who prefer smaller phones, but the watered-down specs are disappointing, as is the plastic rear panel.
-Granted, we haven’t reviewed the phone yet, but on paper, it doesn’t look like a fantastic deal.
-We’ll know more when we take the phone for a spin, but for now, we definitely recommend the Ultra over the regular Note 20, despite the much higher price tag.
+With such a high price tag, it just isn’t a good deal.
+Despite the even higher price tag, we definitely recommend the Ultra over the regular Note 20.

 What experts think of the Galaxy Note 20 phones